swarmzero/examples/swarms/researcher_swarm/README.md

 3. Commit your changes with clear messages.
 4. Push to your fork and create a pull request.

-Ensure that your code adheres to the existing style and includes appropriate tests.

 ## Inspiration

 This project is inspired by the [Firecrawl Web Extractor by Eric Ciarla](https://github.com/mendableai/firecrawl/tree/main/examples/openai_swarm_firecrawl_web_extractor).
 It demonstrates the effective integration of AI agents with web scraping tools to automate data extraction and processing tasks, serving as a foundation for building sophisticated research swarms.

 ## Contact

 For any questions or support, either create an issue on GitHub or reach out to us on [Discord](https://discord.gg/UyR6j3zBsX).